Google to invest $550 million in Chinese e-commerce giant JD.com

 Company officials said the agreement initially would not involve any major new Google initiatives in China, where the company’s main services are blocked over its refusal to censor search results in line with local laws.

-JD.com’s investors include Chinese social media powerhouse Tencent Holdings Ltd (0700.HK), the arch-rival of Chinese e-commerce leader Alibaba Group Holding Ltd (BABA.N), and Walmart Inc (WMT.N).
+JD.com’s investors include Chinese social media powerhouse Tencent Holdings Ltd, the arch-rival of Chinese e-commerce leader Alibaba Group Holding Ltd, and Walmart Inc.

 Google is stepping up its investments across Asia, where a rapidly growing middle class and a lack of infrastructure in retail, finance and other areas have made it a battleground for U.S. and Chinese internet giants.
 Google recently took a stake in Indonesian ride-hailing firm Go-Jek, and sources have told Reuters that it may also invest in Indian e-commerce upstart Flipkart.

-Google declined to comment on the rumored Flipkart deal.
-The JD.com investment is being made by the operating unit of Google rather than one of parent company Alphabet’s (GOOGL.O) investment vehicles.
+Google declined to comment on the rumoured Flipkart deal.
+The JD.com investment is being made by the operating unit of Google rather than one of parent company Alphabet’s investment vehicles.

 Google will get 27.1 million newly issued JD.com Class A ordinary shares as part of the deal.
 This will give them less than a 1 percent stake in JD, a spokesman for JD said.